GenesisEducationKyiv/software-engineering-school-4-0-vladyslavpavlenko/README.md

 This endpoint adds an email address to the database and automatically subscribes it to the USD to UAH exchange rate newsletter.

-_The code includes the ability to subscribe to other rates for future development, but this functionality is not currently used to fulfill the requirements._

 #### Parameters
 ``email`` **string** (formData): The email address to be added to the database and the mailing list.